wp-plugins/app-store-assistant/readme.txt

 * Screenshot Lightbox support
 * wp-o-matic plugin support

 There is now a built-in quick search function.
-It searches for iOS or Mac apps.
+It searches for iTunes items or iOS/Mac apps.
 Displays the shortcode already filled out, and with the click of a button, creates a new POST already titled with the appropriate shortcode already entered.

-You can also Donate to fund the development of this plugin at <http://theiphoneappslist.com/donate/>
+You can also Donate to fund the development of this plugin at [TheiPhoneAppsList Donate](http://theiphoneappslist.com/donate/)

-Please let us know of any features you would like added or bugs that need squashing in the Wordpress forums <http://wordpress.org/support/plugin/app-store-assistant>
+Please let us know of any features you would like added or bugs that need squashing in the [Wordpress forums](http://wordpress.org/support/plugin/app-store-assistant)

+REQUIRES PHP 5.4 or later

 == Installation ==